 How to get to Banff

-Banff is both a town and a national park in the stunning Canadian Rockies, located along the southwestern border of the Alberta province.
-To get here, most travelers fly into Calgary (to score the best airfare, I swear by Skyscanner!)- it’s one of the most beautiful cities in Canada and is absolutely worth spending a couple days exploring.
-Once you’ve had your fill of that city life, make the hour and a half drive west to Banff.
+To get here, most travelers fly into the nearby city of Calgary, Alberta (to score the best airfare, I swear by Skyscanner!).
+Calgary is truly one of the most beautiful cities in Canada and is absolutely worth spending a couple days exploring.
+If you’re not into that city life, though, Banff is conveniently located about an hour and a half drive west of Calgary.

-There’s some ways that you can get to Banff without a vehicle of your own, like Uber, public transit (only $10 one-way!), or shuttle; however, I’d strongly recommend that you rent a car, so that you can easily get to and from trailheads, lakes, and everything else that makes Banff oh so special.
+However, I’d strongly recommend that you rent a car, so that you can easily get to and from trailheads, lakes, and everything else that makes Banff oh so special.

 Things to do in Banff in the summer